galvinradleyngo/canvasdesigner/README.md

 - The app uses vanilla JavaScript modules (`type="module"`) so it can run from the filesystem without a build step.
 - Activity editors encapsulate their own input rendering logic to avoid conflicts during concurrent development.
 - Embed snippets scope their CSS and JavaScript by unique IDs so multiple embeds can coexist on the same Canvas page.
 - Firebase Cloud Firestore powers persistence.
-The bundled configuration connects to the provided sandbox project and requires a network connection when listing, saving, or deleting activities.
+The bundled configuration connects to the provided sandbox project, automatically falling back to local storage when the network is unavailable.

 ## Browser support